hjs-spec/jep-core/CONTRIBUTING.md

-# Contributing to HJS Core
+# Contributing to JEP Core

-Thank you for your interest in contributing to **HJS Core**, the Rust reference implementation of the HJS protocol!
+Thank you for your interest in contributing to **JEP Core**, the Rust reference implementation of the JEP protocol!
 We welcome contributions from everyone, whether you're fixing a bug, improving documentation, or proposing new features.

 ## Code of Conduct